 Timeline of reforms

-Decriminalisation of sex work in Victoria is occurring in two stages to allow time to transition to a different model of regulation.
+Decriminalisation of sex work in Victoria is occurred in two stages:

 Stage 1